 Camp Living Stones

 Since we are located in the mountains of the beautiful Cherokee National Forest, outdoor recreation and team building come naturally.
-We facilitate ACTIVITIES such as: climbing wall, rappelling, zip lines, high ropes, low ropes, community service projects, missions exposure activity, sand volleyball, 9-square-in-the-air, Gaga ball, disc golf, scenic overlook picnic, Hiwassee River kayaking and white water rafting on the Ocoee River.
+We facilitate ACTIVITIES such as: climbing wall, rappelling, zip lines, high ropes, low ropes, community service projects, sand volleyball, 9-square-in-the-air, Gaga ball, disc golf, scenic overlook picnic, Hiwassee River kayaking and white water rafting on the Ocoee River.

 Being fully staffed, we are glad to serve the needs of programs and RETREATS throughout the year.
 Whether you simply need some FACILITIES to host your event, or desire us to direct a full program, we are ready to help.